-Receiving the 221(g) letter does not necessarily mean that a visa application has been rejected nor does lower the chances of receiving your visa.
-It may simply mean that the officer is not able to determine a final decision based on the documentation provided and additional information you initially provided.
+Receiving the 221(g) letter does not necessarily mean that a visa application has been rejected, nor does it lower the chances of receiving your visa.
+It may simply mean that the officer is not able to make a final decision based on the documentation you have initially provided.

-Along with the 221(g) letter, the consular officer may also supply the applicant with a form that specifying the reasons why the visa application has been temporarily refused and any further required action.
+Along with the 221(g) letter, the consular officer may also supply the applicant with a form specifying the reasons why the visa application has been temporarily refused along with any further required action.